top of page

 05.05.2017 – 13.05.2017

-From The Fragile City, a group that is articulated within the resident research platform at La Virreina LAB Topographies of Urban Discrepancy, we propose this seminar with Miguel Benasayag to share and work on his reflections regarding the complexity arising from the new materialities of the present world.
-In his case, these reflections cut across established political thinking, scientific research and psychoanalytic practice.
+From The Fragile City, a group articulated within the resident research platform at La Virreina LAB Topographies of Urban Discrepancy, we propose this seminar with Miguel Benasayag to share and work on his reflections regarding the complexity arising from the new materialities of the present world.
+In his case, these reflections cut across established political thinking, scientific research, and psychoanalytic practice.

 Session 1 | 5 May 2017